-- Quarterly reporting to the Regional Land Transport Committee on progress in implementing the Strategy; - Producing an Annual Monitoring Report on progress in implementing the Strategy.
-This report is a requirement of the Land Transport Act 1998; and - Producing an Annual Public Transport Customer Satisfaction Monitor.
+- Quarterly reporting to the Regional Land Transport Committee on progress in implementing the Strategy. - Producing an Annual Monitoring Report on progress in implementing the Strategy.
+This report is a requirement of the Land Transport Act 1998. - Producing an Annual Public Transport Customer Satisfaction Monitor.

-In addition, the Operational Plan will include operational targets agreed to by the Passenger Transport Committee and will be updated regularly with the Passenger Transport Plan reviewed annually.
+In addition, the Operational Plan will include operational targets agreed to by the Passenger Transport Committee and will be updated regularly to reflect current operational practice.
+The Operational Plan will be reviewed by the Passenger Transport Committee at least twice a year

-The Strategy sets out the Strategy and Passenger Transport Plan review process, which must be renewed at least once every three years.
+The Passenger Transport Plan will be renewed at least every three years in line with legislative requirements and the Strategy review process.